 "We were just negotiating a business deal in some Chink souvenir shop.
 It was none of her business."

-"Let me guess; you were offering security services for five percent of the gross, right?"
+"Let me guess; you offered security services for five percent of the gross, right?"

-"N."
+"Nobody would have stolen from him if the old Chink proprietor had taken our deal."

 "No, just you.
-You would have been the one stealing; Look at the bright side, , you two idiots will be popular in prison.
+You would have been the one stealing; Look at the bright side, you two idiots will be popular in prison.
 Everybody will know where you want it!"

 Mason turned to Ryan DiMarco.
 "Good one, Ryan.
 That was funnier than Snorts pissing on the building!"

 Mason walked over to Police Superintendent Javion Green.